 The relatively high carbon content compared to other stainless steels results in steel with the ability to harden via heat treatment to a high strength condition.
 Good corrosion resistance is obtained due to the protective chromium oxide layer that forms on the surface.
 Unfortunately, the high carbon and chromium has historically presented difficulties related to brittleness and cracking in welding, and accordingly martensitic stainless steel has been primarily used for cutting tools, surgical instruments, valve seats, and shears.
 Non-stainless air hardenable steels, which contain very high levels of carbon to allow the formation of a martensitic microstructure upon quenching, also present difficulties related to brittleness and cracking upon high-speed welding.

 This ongoing lack of a strong and lightweight - yet low cost - automotive structural material is a main hindrance to the development of economically viable low emissions vehicles that can compare in performance, safety, comfort, and price to those powered by the typical internal combustion power system.

 Thus, rather than resort to the use of expensive alloys, it would be beneficial to use KVA's patented technology to reduce manufacturing costs, enabling automotive structual members to be lightweight, high-strength, and corrosion resistant.

 Ideal automotive applications for KVA STAINLESS™ processed martensitic stainless steel include:

-Here are some of the products which have benefitted from KVA STAINLESS™ Martensitic Stainless Steel Technology:
+Here are some of the products which have benefited from KVA STAINLESS™ Martensitic Stainless Steel Technology: